 Explore the development of the United States with this collection of articles about American history.
 Topics in this section include the American Revolution, the gold rush and the expansion of the West.

-Frederick Douglass' pivotal 19th century abolitionist newspaper is being relaunched for a 21st century audience.
+Frederick Douglass' pivotal 19th century abolitionist newspaper has been relaunched for a 21st century audience.

 Before the 1964 Civil Rights Act and even after it, the tradition of the "great American road trip" was very different for families of color.

 Yep – there is a hidden space behind those famous presidential faces.